carloskiki/asm-feature-extraction/README.md

 ### Constants
 We need to feed the constant literal, but keep it as small as possible.
 Prefix it as `0x` but also remove leading zeros while possible.

-## Questions for Steven
-Things to try:
+## Things to try:

 - CLAP
-- Custom training on our dataset
+- uptraining on our dataset

 - Do the same as clap in terms of data processing & setup (but for firmware instead of Ubuntu binaries).
-- Do we rebase the jump addresses like in CLAP?

 - Should we use a process similar to CLAP?
 (0-shot won't be very good)
     - We simply use 0-shot reasoning for the db?

-#### Unlike clap
-- No custom embeddings